-- Mrs Hurrell and Mrs Robinson are responsible for supporting Class Teachers in how they support pupils with SEND.
-Both SENCos hold the National Award for SEN Co-ordination (NASENCO). - Training for our staff has recently included, 'Supporting pre-verbal pupils', 'Sensory differences in Autism', 'Blank Levels of understanding', 'Delivering Number Sense Intervention', 'Colourful Semantics' and 'British Sign Language (Level 1)'. - Our Teachers and Teaching Assistants do not currently have qualifications in specialist areas but many have experience, training and expertise in various areas relating to meeting additional needs. - Our SaLT TAs have both completed the ELKLAN 'Speech and Language Support for 5-11s' Level 3 qualification. - One of our Learning Mentors holds the Emotional Literacy Support Assistant (ELSA) qualification. - Over the next academic year, we will be engaging in training linked to effectively supporting children with Hearing Impairments, developing 'Ordinarily Available Provision' and Autism and girls.
+- Mrs Tomlin and Mrs Robinson are responsible for supporting Class Teachers in how they support pupils with SEND.
+Both SENCos hold the National Award for SEN Co-ordination (NASENCO). - Training for our staff has recently included, 'Autism Education Trust 'Making Sense of Autism in Schools,' 'Supporting Visual Impairment in the Classroom,' 'Relational Practise' and 'Therapeutic Thinking.' - Our Teachers and Teaching Assistants do not currently have qualifications in specialist areas but many have experience, training and expertise in various areas relating to meeting additional needs. - Our SaLT TAs have both completed the ELKLAN 'Speech and Language Support for 5-11s' Level 3 qualification. - One of our Learning Mentors holds the Emotional Literacy Support Assistant (ELSA) qualification.